Sunday, November 6, 2011

 Obama finally decides to silence Trump and "birther" movement

 I thought the issues of Obama's birth certificate and proof of citizenship were gasping for their last breath.
-So I was really
+So I was really shocked--mouth-hanging-open shocked--when Donald Trump brought up the issue on The View.

 The indisputable truth is that the power to shut up the birthers was always in Obama's hands.
-Now his detractors can't dispute his birth certificate because it's the original long form (unless they go down the ridiculous conspiratorial road of calling it a forgery).
+Now his detractors can't dispute his birth certificate because it's the original long form (unless they go down the road of calling it a forgery).

 One note to remember: This whole issue was started by Hillary Clinton, who asked for his birth certificate and questioned his place of birth when they were running against each other for the Democratic endorsement.
 He chose not to produce it then; so this begs the question, "Why now?"